Selected Correspondence Vineeto

 RESPONDENT: However, earlier in my investigative process I did not recall a PCE, but saw that Richard’s written experiences made sense, and that upon looking for the self the oft-repeated bit ‘you are your feelings and your feelings are you’ rang true.
 But still at that point, and I’m not 100% sure at this point, could I say ‘I have seen that the self is not real’.

-VINEETO: I found that it was useful to have a good intellectual grasp, as in making sense, of the actualism process and the information involved before I began to translate the theory into practice.
+VINEETO: I found that it was useful to have a good intellectual grasp, as in making sense, of actualism and the information involved before I began to translate the theory into practice.
 However, I was never a great fan of theories and particularly in the case of actualism I was eager to apply what I had understood in order to become more happy and less antagonistic towards others as soon as possible … and the more I practically applied myself to the investigation the more I theoretically understood what Richard was talking about.

 This is no different than learning anything new – read up a bit on the theory, read through the instruction manual, try it out, learn by trial and error, check back with the manual if needed, if you get stuck then ask questions of someone with more expertise, keep at it until you develop a certain level of competence and then all of a sudden it all makes sense and you find yourself doing it effortlessly.
 Learning anything new requires an initial interest, then the intent to do it and the rest is application, diligence, patience and perseverance.